 Find a pictorial step-by-step of how to make Peach jam without Pectin below with pro tips.

 - Skinning peaches for jam is an optional and personal choice.
 (If you consider blending the jam, you can skip this step.
-Peach skin has more color and flavor than flesh.
-Just make sure to soak peaches for few minutes and wash them throughly with warm water.)
+Peach skin has more color and flavor than flesh like plum.
+Just make sure to soak peaches for a few minutes and wash them throughly with warm water.)
 If you wish to skin peaches, you can simply peel the peaches with a knife.
-But blanching is the easiest way if you large number of peaches.
+But blanching is the easiest way if you have a large number of peaches.
 Here's how to blanch.
 Bring a large pot of water to boil.
 Add peaches and boil for 1-2 minutes.
 Then transfer to cold water.

 - Now the skin will easily slip off the flesh.
 Deseed the peaches and chop them roughly.